runemadsen/runeform.com/_posts/2016-02-26-canvas-and-shape.md

 dek: We'll start by looking at one of the most basic relationships in graphic design&#58; The relationship between the canvas and a single shape.
 ---

-As you're starting your journey into the field of graphic design, it's wise to start at the very beginning.
+As we begin our journey into the field of graphic design, it's important to start at the very beginning.
 Graphic design is the art of manipulating form and color to successfully convey a particular message.
-This is done by building visual relationships between the shapes you use, and iterating until those clearly communicate what you're trying to say.
+The design process is one of trial and error, and it often takes a lot of iteration to create a design that clearly communicates what you're trying to say.

-The most basic of these relationships is the one between the canvas and the shapes within it.
-It's possible to create a range of different expressions by changing a few variables of a single shape within the canvas.
-In the following, we will use the **position**, **size** and **rotation** of a single rectangle to investigate the qualities of this simple relationship.
+One can argue that the first step to becoming a better designer involves learning how to see.
+You can practice this by starting with a simple exercise: Making a design for a word.
+This allows you to become comfortable with some basic design techniques, and this is exactly where we'll start: By looking at the most basic relationship in graphic design, the relationship between a single shape and the canvas, and using three simple variables, the **position**, **size**, and **rotation** of a rectangle, to create designs for different words.

+Hard to talk about scale, proportion, etc in normal design books We are in code
+They are actual variables
+One of the things that make code great: It's a very concrete way of talking about design.

 By changing the **size** of a shape, we can communicate whether the shape is important or not.
 Although this is a rather banal statement, it is nonetheless a crucial consideration to make.